NoEndsNoGains/End-Of-Conflict/THEORETICAL-FOUNDATIONS.md

 "An Observer watches the weather.
 A Party builds the storm."

 The moment you watch, you're in the loop.
 The framework makes loop membership visible so you can see the machine you're part of, not just the parts you think you're watching.

+This bridges the gap between the individual and the system.
+Most frameworks focus on either psychology (the person) or systems (the machine).
+Second-Order Cybernetics proves that the person is the machine.
+You cannot fix one without locating the other.

 ---